flipt-io/flipt/README.md

 Flipt includes native client SDKs as well as a REST API so you can choose how to best integrate Flipt with your applications.

+## Why Flipt

+Flipt allows you to focus on building your applications without having to worry about implementing your own [feature flag](https://martinfowler.com/bliki/FeatureToggle.html) solution that works across your entire infrastructure.

+With Flipt you can:

+* Use simple on/off feature flags to toggle functionality in your applications
+* Rollout features to a subset of your audience
+* Use advanced segmentation to target and serve users based on custom properties that you define

+On top of all this, Flipt provides a clean, modern UI so that you can always monitor the state of your feature flags and experiments in a single place.

 ## Features

-Flipt enables you to add [feature flag](https://martinfowler.com/bliki/FeatureToggle.html) support to your existing applications, with a simple, single UI and API.

-This can range from simple on/off feature flags to more advanced use cases where you want to be able to rollout different versions of a feature to percentages of your users.

 Flipt features include:

 * Fast.
 Written in Go.
 Optimized for performance
 * Stand alone, easy to run and configure
 * Ability to create advanced distribution rules to target segments of users
-* Native GRPC client SDKs to integrate with your applications
+* Native [GRPC](https://grpc.io/) client SDKs to integrate with your applications
 * Simple REST API
 * Modern UI and debug console

-## Why Flipt

-Flipt allows you to focus on building your applications without having to worry about implementing your own feature flag solution that works across your infrastructure.

-On top of this, Flipt provides a nice, modern UI so that you can always monitor the state of your feature flags and experiments in a single place.

 ## Running Flipt